-Hannah Martin: Vocals and percussion, recently graduated with honors from Ithaca College, completing a Bachelor of Music in Jazz Studies.
+Hannah Martin: Vocals and percussion, recently graduated with honors from Ithaca College, completing a Masters Degree in Vocal Performance.
 She concentrated in both classical and jazz voice, studying privately with members of the elite Ithaca musical faculty as well as taking monthly lessons from Kim Nazarian of the Grammy-winning alumni group The New York Voices.
 Last year, Hannah spent a semester in New York City taking jazz voice arranging lessons from group members Lauren Kinhan, Darmon Meader and workshops with Germany based jazz vocalist Judy Niemack.
-Hannah will be continuing her education at Ithaca College in the fall of 2017 as she pursues a Masters Degree in Vocal Performance with a graduate assistantship teaching undergraduate voice lessons and helping to conduct a secondary Vocal Jazz Ensemble.

 Bob Keefe: Guitar and vocals is also a teacher and composer and has over fifty works to his credit, including three works for orchestra, two rock musicals and a string quartet.
 Bob has been in residency at the MacDowell Colony, Yaddo, and the Millay Colony for the Arts.
 A former student of jazz teacher Jack Petersen, Bob has been active in performing in jazz and rock bands for over five decades.
 Born in Los Angeles and raised in Central California, Bob spent his formative guitar years playing professionally in Fresno.
 He has performed with Clark Terry, Phil Woods, Glenn Stuart, Lou Marini, Eugene Friesen, Jack Petersen, Johnny Smith, Steve Morse, Mike Harvey, and Chris Buzzelli.